 Cathy and I spent a morning hiking around the caldera of the Sierra Negra Volcano on Isabela.
 This caldera is several miles across and a few hundred feet deep, with steam rising everywhere.
 It erupted about 10 years ago, and we walked down the lava field that stopped just before wiping out the town.
 There are fumaroles hot enough to cook an egg.

-This is our last blog about our island hopping tour of the Galapagos Islands.
+This is our last blog about our time well spent in the Galapagos Islands.
 Check out our other posts about the Galapagos Lonesome George and the Galapagos Islands and Galapagos Island Hopping

 Also we have blogged about our recent road trip up the Dempster Highway and new Inuvik Tuk Highway to the Arctic Ocean.
 Arctic Road Trip